-The stated goal of the IIBP Specific Plan is to enable private development to create an aesthetically pleasing business park which facilitates large-scale corporate users while benefitting the City and the residents who live in the surrounding neighborhood.
-The IIBP Specific Plan identifies a range of permitted and prohibited uses largely focused on light industrial and employment generating uses, along with general commercial uses in the vicinity of South Prairie Avenue.
+The stated goal of the IIBP Specific Plan is to enable private development to create an aesthetically pleasing business park which facilities large-scale corporate users while benefitting the City and the residents who live in the surrounding neighborhood.
+The IIBP identifies a range of permitted and prohibited uses largely focused on light industrial and employment generating uses, along with general commercial uses in the vicinity of South Prairie Avenue.
 The IIBP Specific Plan includes a circulation network that closes South Doty Avenue through the Specific Plan area, and includes a number of cul-de-sacs that extend south from West 102nd Street.
 Finally, the Specific Plan provides for setbacks along street frontages ranging from 25 feet along South Prairie Avenue to 15 feet along West 102nd Street.
-Although the IIBP Specific Plan was approved over 25 years ago, there have been no projects implemented as a business park use pursuant to the IIBP Specific Plan.
+Although the IIBP Specific Plan was approved over 25 years ago, there have been no projects implemented as a business park and the majority of the land within the IIBP Specific Plan area remains undeveloped.